 Cultural Studies Masters Program Information

-Cultural studies is the in-depth examination of cultures' roles in society, their formations across the globe and the factors that affect their identities.
-Explore what you can learn in a master's degree program and what's required for admission.
-Get an idea of postgraduate careers and information on doctoral programs.
+Explore what you can learn in a master's degree program in cultural studies, and find out what's required for admission.
+Get an idea of postgraduate careers, and examine information on doctoral programs.

 Master of Arts (M.A.) programs in cultural studies commonly offer interdisciplinary curricula that teach the fundamentals of cultural theory and practice.
-Applicants will need to have a bachelor's degree to be considered for admission, among other standard master's degree program prerequisites.
+To be considered for admission, applicants need a bachelor's degree, among other prerequisites.

-Many cultural studies programs require students to engage in research-based work, and students may gain skills in a variety of research methods, including ethnographic, textual and performance-based styles.
+Many cultural studies programs require students to engage in research-based work, and students might gain skills in a variety of research methods, including ethnographic, textual and performance-based styles.
 Students are often encouraged to collaborate with others, building learning networks within their field.
-Graduates can continue their educations at the doctoral level or begin professional careers in a multitude of fields.
+Graduates can continue their education at the doctoral level or begin professional careers in a multitude of fields.

 A baccalaureate degree must be earned before entering a master's-level program.
 Cultural studies applicants should submit transcripts from all previously completed coursework.
 Programs may also request a resume, writing sample and letters of recommendation.